GaelVaroquaux/website/content/programming/technical_discussions.rst

 .. add a image of puppy?
 And a gate?

-A maintainer quickly learns that every piece of code, no matter how cute it might be, will give him work in the long run, `just like a puppy
+A maintainer quickly learns that every piece of code, no matter how cute it might be, will give him or her work in the long run, `just like a puppy
 <https://snarky.ca/setting-expectations-for-open-source-participation/#submittingacontribution>`_.
 This
 is unavoidable given that the complexity of code grows faster than its number of features [#]_, and, even for a company as rich as Google,